needle-mirror/com.unity.mobile.notifications/Documentation~/index.md

-# Introduction
+# Mobile Notifications package

 The Unity Mobile Notifications package adds support for scheduling local one-time or repeatable notifications on Android and iOS.

+Notification functionality works differently on Android and iOS platforms.
+The mobile notifications package provides features in three sets of APIs for your convenience.

+* [Android](Android.md) specific APIs in `Unity.Notifications.Android` namespace.
+* [iOS](iOS.md) specific APIs in `Unity.Notifications.iOS` namespace.
+* [Unified APIs](Unified.md) that provide Android and iOS specific common functionalities in `Unity.Notifications` namespace.

 ### Requirements

-- Compatible with Unity 2020.3 or above.
+- Compatible with Unity 2021.3 or above.
-- Compatible with Android 5 (API 21) and iOS 10.0+.
+- Compatible with same minimum Android and iOS versions as the oldest supported Unity version.
 - Requires Android SDK with API level 33 or higher.
 - Requires Xcode with SDK for iOS 15.2 or newer.